DaSpood/Pandora/README.md

 If you want to add your own loot tables to this repo, feel free to open a pull request, and I'll look into it when I have time.
 The file name should be `<game_and_platform_if_needed>-<YYYY_MM>-<event_name>.json`.
-However, note that I am not familiar with that many games, so I will only accept loot tables where the `source` root field contains a URL to either an official article or a community-accepted compilation of droprates (preferably a post on official forums, or on a dedicated subreddit, so that there is some proof of community acceptance).
+However, note that I am not familiar with that many games, so I will only accept loot tables where the `source` root field contains a URL to either an official article or a community-accepted compilation of dropRates (preferably a post on official forums, or on a dedicated subreddit, so that there is some proof of community acceptance).

 When it comes to pull requests about the algorithm itself, I will not accept changes that alter the algorithm too much,